Rannie/flui/site/docs/en/guide.md

 #### Usage

-After the dependency installation is complete, you can directly import the widget.
+After the dependency installation is completed, you can directly import the widget.

 ```dart
 import 'package:flui/widgets/toast.dart';